Get ready to dive into Oculus Rift VR

-The best Oculus Rift games run the gamut from simple arcade style games (which still manage incredibly immersion) and seated puzzlers to fully fledged adventure games and mind-blowing action titles.
+The best Oculus Rift games range from simple arcade-style games (which still manage to be incredibly immersive most of the time) and seated puzzlers to fully-fledged adventure games and mind-blowing action titles.
 New sports even exist in VR.

-Luckily for VR lovers, the best Oculus Rift games include a bit of something for everyone, as developers have put out some insanely compelling titles in the time since the Oculus Rift (and subsequently the Oculus Touch controllers) launched.
+Luckily for VR lovers, the best Oculus Rift games in this list include a bit of something for everyone.
+Many of the best VR developers have released some insanely compelling titles in the time since the Oculus Rift, Oculus Touch controllers and newer Oculus Rift S launched.

-In making our selection for best Oculus Rift games, we’ve considered how fun and immersive each game is as well how well they take advantage of the unique gameplay only VR can offer.
-To that end, all the games are considered with their use of Oculus Touch controllers, though some may support alternative control options.
+In making our selection for the best Oculus Rift games you can try right now, we’ve considered how fun and immersive each game is as.
+We've also taken into account how well they take advantage of the unique gameplay only VR can offer.
+To that end, all the games here are considered with their use of Oculus Touch controllers, though some may support alternative control options.

 Developer: Epic Games